 - MRI scan

-It's important to correct whatever is causing the carpal tunnel syndrome.
 Sometimes making simple changes in your workplace or home may help relieve symptoms.
-Your doctor may prescribe medications, such as pain relievers or injections of cortisone into the carpal tunnel.
+You might also benefit from pain relievers or cortisone injections.

 A splint prevents extreme movements of the wrist.
 It's most effective when worn at night.
 It can help you avoid waking up with symptoms.